 The BLS projects to show little or no change with only 1% increase in employment of art directors during the 2018-2028 decade.
 As reported by the BLS, art directors earned a median salary of $92,780 as of 2018.

 Copywriters compose the text within the advertisement.
 They work with the client to create slogans and themes that help market products in all media, including print, online and television.
 Copywriters consult with clients to learn about their products and their customers.
 Additionally, copywriters meet with other advertising staff members to discuss the copy's style, length and graphic components.
 They use the appropriate language and tone for the medium, the target market and the type of product.
 When drafts aren't approved by supervisors, they edit and revise as appropriate.

 The BLS states that copywriters typically need at least a bachelor's degree.
 Advertising, public relations and related fields are possible majors for copywriters.
 Some schools offer degrees in advertising with a copywriting concentration.
 Classes may include persuasive writing, advertising research, visual communication, creative thinking, print copywriting and broadcast copywriting.
 Copywriters also need excellent computer skills and knowledge of electronic publishing, Web design and multimedia software.

-The BLS reported that writers and authors could see a slower-than-average 2% increase in employment from 2014 to 2024.
-The mean salary for writers in 2015 was $69,130.
+The BLS reported that writers and authors could see little or no change with 0% increase in employment from 2018 to 2028.
+The median salary for writers and authors in 2018 was $62,170.

 A career as a graphic designer, copywriter or art director requires a bachelor's degree in a relevant field.
 While graphic designers may study fine art to build their portfolio and develop their skills, a copywriter may minor copywriting while pursuing a major in areas like advertising or public relations.
 Arts directors can benefit from training in arts administration.